Health Psychology Graduate Students

 Eric Cortez

-Eric Cortez is a first-year graduate student in the Health Psychology program.
+Eric Cortez is a second-year graduate student in the Health Psychology program.
 His research uses an intersectionality framework to address social and health disparities among ethnic and sexual minority populations.
-Specifically, Eric is interested in the relationship between mental health and safe sex practices among the LGBTQ+ Latinx community.
+Specifically, Eric is interested in the relationship between mental health and safe sex practices among the LGBTQ+ Latine community.

 Advisors: Professors Patrick Wilson and Ted Robles